olderor/visualization/README.md

 test3(size: 100) // test #3 for 100 elements.

 // test #4
-// this test inserts random elements (new element is generated each time, element has type of UInt32) 'size' times. test4(size: 100) // test #4 for 100 elements.
+// this test inserts random elements 'size' times.
+// new element is generated each time, element has type of UInt32. test4(size: 100) // test #4 for 100 elements.
 ```
+You can find test version of presentation [here](docs/show.pptx).
+Some other testing data and diagrams can be found [here](docs).

+Created by olderor.
+Copyright © 2016 olderor.
+All rights reserved.